-Neophytos, born in Kato Dhrys, a small village near Kato Lefkara (not far from Larnaca) in 1134, had been marked down by his family for marriage, but unable to face this, run off and sought refuge in the monastery of Ayios Krysostomos near Buffavento.
+Neophytos, born in Kato Dhrys, a small village near Kato Lefkara (not far from Larnaca) in 1134, had been marked down by his family for marriage, but unable to face this, runoff and sought refuge in the monastery of Ayios Krysostomos near Buffavento.
 He was discovered and taken home but convinced his parents that it would be better for him “to embrace a monastic life than bride”.
-This decision made, he set off the hills of Paphos.
-Upon arrival he dug himself a cave in which he lived and reflected.
+This decision made, he set off to the hills of Paphos.
+Upon arrival, he dug himself a cave in which he lived and reflected.
 This may be seen to the left of the monastery of today, which was built in the 15th century.
 Perhaps he would have liked to have been left alone, in which case there would have been no Sainthood nor monastery.
 But like-minded soles found him, including a prelate name Basil, who persuaded him to become a monk.

 Anyway, there he spent his remaining years, emerging only on Sundays to preach to his followers.
-It is said that he made retractable ladder, to ensure his own peace and quiet on other days.
+It is said that he made a retractable ladder, to ensure his own peace on other days.
 He wrote several scholarly books and theological tracts, one of which included a description of Richard the Lion Heart as “a wretch”.
 He was equally disparaging of the other protagonist in the struggle for Cyprus, Isaac Comnenus.

 Ayios Neophytos is an independent monastery within the Diocese of Paphos.
 The large compound of a square perimeter cloister encloses a garden with an aviary.
-The gardens bear olive and fruit trees, said to have been first cultivated by the Saint himself, and there is truly wide variety of things to occupy the visitor’s interest.
+The gardens bear olive and fruit trees, said to have been first cultivated by the Saint himself, and there is a truly wide variety of things to occupy the visitor’s interest.

-Among the ancient excavations, there is the extraordinary cave named Enkleistra, in which Neophytos lived, with a coffin in which it is believed he slept, and cupboard filled with skulls of his departed followers.
-In the caves there are frescoes, which may well have been the work of the Saint and his followers.
+Among the ancient excavations, there is the extraordinary cave named Enkleistra, in which Neophytos lived, with a coffin in which it is believed he slept, and a cupboard filled with skulls of his departed followers.
+In the caves, there are frescoes, which may well have been the work of the Saint and his followers.

-Amid the hustle and bustle of our frantic lives, a visit to Ayios Neophytos not only makes us aware of our spirituality, but of the need to maintain a perspective, in which, for part of our lives at least, we seek a little solitude and time to relax and be in peace.
+Amid the hustle and bustle of our frantic lives, a visit to Ayios Neophytos not only makes us aware of our spirituality but of the need to maintain a perspective, in which, for part of our lives at least, we seek a little solitude and time to relax and be in peace.